Ethos joins Credit Suisse pay revolt, demands change at top

-ZURICH Shareholder advisory firm Ethos rejected all Credit Suisse's executive pay plans and called for top management changes on Friday, adding to pressure on Switzerland's second-biggest bank over "excessive" remuneration.
+ZURICH (Reuters) - Shareholder advisory firm Ethos rejected all Credit Suisse's executive pay plans and called for top management changes on Friday, adding to pressure on Switzerland's second-biggest bank over "excessive" remuneration.

 Ethos, with more than 200 Swiss pension funds and institutions, followed Glass Lewis in recommending its members reject paying Credit Suisse's executive board 25.99 million Swiss francs ($26 million) in short-term bonuses.